snek152/SwordSelection/README.md

 The longsword is a slightly flimsy and thin sword that came into existence during the Renaissance period in Europe.
 It was widely used in dueling, especially in the Viking era.
 Today, the longsword holds a special place in the Sword Selection mod.
 It is slightly thinner than the basic sword and is similar in terms of combat, with the iron tier dealing 7 damage for 1.8 attack speed and the stone tier dealing 6 damage for 1.6 attack speed.
 However, it has special properties.
 Striking a mob has a ten percent chance of spawning a lightning strike at their position, making this sword all the more deadly.
 In fact, in a thunderstorm, it has a 100% chance of spawning a lightning bolt.

 ### Crafting
-As of version 0.3.0, you can input an iron or stone sword into a stonecutter to get their respective variations.
+As of version 0.4.0, you can input an iron or stone sword into a stonecutter to get their respective variations.
 However, a future feature may include a custom tile entity that can craft the different variations.

 ![Stonecutter example](https://i.ibb.co/VSbJGhD/Sword-Selection-Stonecutter-GUI.png)

 # Changelog
 Here is the changelog for the recent patches/updates to the mod.

+## 0.4.0 (Snapshot/Beta)

+Gameplay changes:
+- Dual wielding is now functional.
+Equip any tier of sickles in the offhand and another in the mainhand to fight like a boss
+- NOTE: the above only works when a sickle is in both the main hand and offhand, otherwise it would be too overpowered

 ## 0.3.1 (Snapshot/Beta)